EIA-899 Bus

 LVDS Interface Circuit

-Designed with an output voltage swing of 350mV at better then 400Mbps into a 100 ohm load, across a distance of about 10 meters.
+M-LVDS is designed with an output voltage swing of 350mV at better then 400Mbps into a 100 ohm load, across a distance of about 10 meters.
 LVDS is only an Electrical spec - to be referenced by other specifications, it may be used with either a cable or PWB design.
 The type of cable determines cable length; Category 3 (CAT3) for 10m in length, CAT5 for longer runs (~20 meters @ 100Mbps, ~50 meters @ 50Mbps, ~100 meters @ 10Mbps).
 Ribbon cable may be used for sub meter runs.
-Also listed under IEEE 1596.3.
+This interface is also listed under IEEE 1596.3.

 Other vendor types: